 How do I know my dog is in season?

-How long does a dog stay in heat
+How long will my dog stay in heat

 The length of a season may vary.
-But on average, a female dog’s heat will last approximately three to four weeks.
+On average, a female dog’s heat will last approximately three to four weeks.

 The time that she will ovulate is about ten days to a fortnight in.